-Tuition for a first-year S.J.D. student in 2017-2018 is $61,650; first-year students who were eligible to and did waive the LL.M. degree pay reduced tuition of $1,000.
-In addition, the estimated total costs of dormitory housing, food, medical fees, books and supplies, activity fee, and personal and travel expenses for a single student come to approximately $30,800.
-For the 2017-2018 academic year, the standard budget for married students calls for at least another $15,360 in living expenses for the spouse and $7,800 for each child.
+Tuition for a first-year S.J.D. student in 2021-2022 is $67,720; first-year students who waive the LL.M. degree pay reduced tuition of $1,000.
+In addition, the estimated total costs of housing, food, medical fees, books and supplies, activity fee, and personal and travel expenses for a single student come to approximately $36,830.
+For the 2021-2022 academic year, the standard budget for students with a spouse and/or children calls for at least another $15,600 in living expenses for the spouse and $8,400 for each child.

 Current Harvard Law School LL.M. students applying to the S.J.D. program are permitted to “waive” the LL.M. degree by so indicating in their application for admission.
 If admitted, an applicant who waives the LL.M. degree will not be awarded the LL.M. degree.
-However, he or she will be permitted to count the tuition paid for the LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year’s full tuition for every degree that he or she receives.
-For the first year of S.J.D. studies, students who have waived the LL.M. degree are charged tuition of $1,000 rather than $61,650 in 2017-2018.
+However, they will be permitted to count the tuition paid for the LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year’s full tuition for every degree that they receive.
+For the first year of S.J.D. studies, students who have waived the LL.M. degree are charged tuition of $1,000 rather than $67,720 in 2021-2022.
 Note that the “LL.M.
 Waiver” is only available to applicants who are currently enrolled in the Harvard Law School LL.M.
 Program.

 Financial Assistance from Harvard Law School